JuliaPlots/MakieGallery.jl/docs/src/colors.md

 )
 ```

+Be warned that in its current form, this will look quite small compared to the size of the plot!

-You can also pass keyword attributes to it, as shown below.
+To fix that, you can theme it, as shown below:

 @example_database("Line with varying colors")